dfinity/portal/docs/developer-docs/production/custom-domain/dns-setup.md

     * Create an `AAAA` record for each IPv6-address by setting the name field to "@" and the value field to the IPv6-address (e.g., `2a0b:21c0:b002:2:5000:59ff:fead:c233`);
     * Create a `CNAME` record for which you set the name field to `_acme-challenge` and the value field to `_acme-challenge.ic-domain.online.icp2.io`;
-    * Create a `TXT` Record for which you set the name field to `_canister-id` and the value field to the canister ID `y5jqt-wqaaa-aaaam-abcoq-cai`.
+    * Create a `TXT` record for which you set the name field to `_canister-id` and the value field to the canister ID `y5jqt-wqaaa-aaaam-abcoq-cai`.

     The resulting configuration should look similar to the following screenshot: